EMD F9: Identification

 An F9 can be distinguished reliably from a late F7 only by the addition of an extra filter grille ahead of the front porthole on the side panels on A units.
 Internally, the use of an 567C prime mover increased power to 1750 hp from the F7's 1500 hp.

 Original owners

 EMD built 248 F9 locomotives: 92 A units and 156 B units.
 Nine railroads purchased A units; all but one of these purchased B units.
 Six railroads purchased B units only.
 The most significant buyer was the Northern Pacific Railway, which purchased 38 A units and 32 B units.
-Other significant buyers included the Canadian National Railway (38 B units) and the Atchison, Topeka and Santa Fe Railway (18 of each).
+Other significant buyers included the Canadian National Railway (38 B units), the Atchison, Topeka and Santa Fe Railway (18 of each), and the Denver and Rio Grande Western Railroad purchased 2 A units and 4 B units.
 Locomotives intended for use in Canada were built by General Motors Diesel, EMD's Canadian subsidiary.
 These included the Canadian National's order, and eight B units for the Canadian Pacific Railway.